Superstar (Delaney and Bonnie song): Sonic Youth version

-American noise rock band Sonic Youth recorded "Superstar" for the 1994 tribute album If I Were a Carpenter, a version which reached No. 26 on the Billboard Alternative chart and No. 45 on the UK Singles Chart.
+The American rock band Sonic Youth recorded "Superstar" for the 1994 Carpenters tribute album If I Were a Carpenter.
+A single of their version with Bettie Serveert's cover of "For All We Know" was released to US radio on August 11, 1994.
+Later on August 29, it was released commercially in the UK with Redd Kross' cover of "Yesterday Once More".
+Both covers by Bettie Serveert and Redd Kross are featured on the tribute album.

+Sonic Youth's version reached number 26 on the Billboard Alternative Airplay chart, number 45 on the UK Singles Chart, and number 20 on the ARIA Hit Seekers Singles chart.
 The track was later included on the soundtrack of the 2007 film Juno.
 It was also featured in the film The Frighteners and in the theatrical trailer for High Tension, and in Bag of Suck during professional skateboarder Jerry Hsu's segment.

-While Sonic Youth had always drawn inspiration from the Carpenters, Richard Carpenter was not impressed by their version of the song.
-Remarking on Sonic Youth's version during an interview with the National Public Radio program Fresh Air, Carpenter stated, "I will say I don't care for it but I don't understand it.
+While Sonic Youth had always drawn inspiration from the Carpenters, Richard Carpenter, remarking on Sonic Youth's version during an interview with the National Public Radio program Fresh Air, stated, "I will say I don't care for it but I don't understand it.
 So, I'm not going to say it's good or it's bad.
 I'm just going to say I don't care for it."